-“For me, art results in the materialization of a relationscape in which we comprehend ourselves first of all together with others and our animate, surrounding world – in our tangents in a different space-time concept”
+“For me, art results in the materialisation of a relationscape in which we comprehend ourselves first of all together with others and our animate, surrounding world – in our tangents in a different space-time concept”

 Question: You recently published Women’s Work Is Never Done, a collection of essays on talented and influential women artists and their work, written over the course of 20 years.
 Why did you decide to gather together these essays at this point in time?

 Answer: The credit for this initiative is not mine.
 It is Luc Derycke’s, the designer/publisher with whom I have worked for 25 years.
 He knows my writings well and invited me to collect my essays on women artists in one book.
 I took it to be a very nice but also timely proposition, since there is a sense among many women that our situation, after having improved, is again challenged, and this in particular in the Middle East, Africa and Asia.
 Not only was my life enhanced and very inspired by the strong and beautiful women artists I collaborated with, the purpose was also to unveil work and lives that were eclipsed and close to oblivion during the 20th century.
 They taught me so much about life that I wanted to convey their significant oeuvres to as many people as possible through exhibitions and publications of their work, in the hope that it would inspire others and allow a greater awareness and engagement in our daily existence, beyond even the limits of art, with ideas of how we may live together and understand each other.

 Q: As a curator you don’t focus exclusively on women artists, but you have been lauded as having had an influence of feminist art history through your books and exhibitions.
 What is it that draws you to the work of contemporary women artists?